 Habitat and Diet

 A reticulated giraffe has a long gestation period of about 15 months, which ends with the birth of one calf.
 The mother giraffe gives birth standing up.
-They then take care of their calves fiercely for the first few months before they integrate them back to the herd.
+They then take care of their calves fiercely for the first few months before they integrate them back into the herd.
 The reticulated giraffe subspecies can viably interbreed with other Kenyan giraffes.

 The Maasai Giraffe